 The Commission's are financed and operated in a manner similar to private business enterprises.
 The intent of the governing body is that the costs (expenses, including depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
-The measurement focus emphasizes the determination of net income.
-The Commission follows the accrual basis of accounting for its proprietary fund.
+The emphasizes the determination of focus net measurement basis of Commission follows the accrual income.
+The accounting for its proprietary fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.